frontenddogma/css-optimization-basics/manuscript/overview.md

 For production, we remove all unneeded characters.
 All of them.

-We typically want to reference one style sheet that includes all the styles, though there are cases of high complexity in which a different approach can lead to better performance.
+We typically want to reference one style sheet that includes all the styles, though there are cases of high complexity in which a modular approach leads to better performance.

 (We cannot be absolved from thinking and making decisions about our particular projects.)